MaryannYarn/CSGO/README.md

 Team CSGO -- Wenting Li, Maryann Foley, Stefan Tan
 # YoRPG_CSGO

 ## Monster Classes
-* The Krugs may just look a pair of moving rocks, but in fact they are very dangerous.
+* The KRUGS may just look a pair of moving rocks, but in fact they are very dangerous.
 They have a lot of hitpoints.
-* The Gromp make look like a frog to you, but it actually packs a dangerous punch.
+* The GROMP make look like a frog to you, but it actually packs a dangerous punch.
 Thankfully it is very fragile.
 * The Sentinel make seem like a peaceful creature, however if provoked it could be one of the most dangerous monster out there.
 They have very strong defenses.